Discovery and Timing of the First Millisecond Pulsar in NGC 6316: Results

 \section{Results}

 Timing parameters of PSR~J1716$-$2808A are reported in Table~\ref{params}.
 We measured astrometric position, spin frequency and spin frequency derivative, and the Keplerian orbital parameters.
 An upper limit on the eccentricity for the circular orbit is $e < 7\times 10^{-5}$, with the minimum companion mass of $\sim$ 0.1\,\msun.
-The pulsar position is $\sim$ 4.5$\arcsec$ from the cluster center and within the cluster core ($r_{core} \sim 10$\arcsec) \citep{der23}.
-PSR~J1716$-$2808A's dispersion measure is 172.26\,pc\,cm$^{-3}$, which is lower than predicted values from the NE2001 (DM$\sim$191\,pc\,cm$^{-3}$) and YMW16 (DM$\sim$371\,pc\,cm$^{-3}$) electron density models \citep{ne2001,ymw16}.
-Our TOAs show full orbital coverage with no evidence of eclipses, confirming that this is not a spider pulsar and appears to be a typical MSP in a highly accelerated, compact orbit binary system.
-Given the positive spin frequency derivative, the observed \textit{$\dot{f}$} is likely dominated by accelerations within the cluster \citep{phi92, phi93}.
+The pulsar position is $\sim$ 4.5$\arcsec$ from the cluster center and within the cluster core \citep[$r_{c} \sim 10$\arcsec,][]{der23}.
+PSR~J1716$-$2808A's dispersion measure is 172.26\,pc\,cm$^{-3}$, which is lower than predicted values at a distance of 11.3\,kpc from the NE2001 (DM$\sim$374\,pc\,cm$^{-3}$), YMW16 (DM$\sim$193\,pc\,cm$^{-3}$), and the recent NE2025 (DM$\sim$210\,pc\,cm$^{-3}$) electron density models \citep{ne2001,ymw16,ocker_ne2025_2026}.
+This is unsurprising when comparing the known DM of bulge clusters to the predicted electron density model DMs, we find that the DM of more than 50\% of bulge clusters are overestimated (by $>10\%$) in the NE2001 and YMW16 models and $\sim$40\% in the NE2025 models.

+Our TOAs show full orbital coverage with no evidence of eclipses.
+We are not aware of any non-eclipsing redback systems, almost all of which show extended eclipses of up to $\sim$0.5 of the orbital period, and the minimum companion mass estimate is in between typical mass ranges for redbacks and black widows.
+While we cannot rule out the possibility of this pulsar being a black widow, it does appear to be a typical MSP in a highly accelerated, compact orbit binary system.
+Based on a comparison to the orbital period to the projected semi-major axis of the Galactic binary pulsar population, the companion would likely be a Helium white dwarf or an ultralight companion \citep[see Fig.~6][]{bernadich_joint_2026}.
+JWST observations might help determine the nature of the companion.
+Given the positive spin frequency derivative, the intrinsic \textit{$\dot{f}$} is likely dominated by accelerations due to the environment \citep{phi92, phi93}.

-\subsection{Contributions to observed Acceleration}
+\subsection{Contributions to Observed Acceleration}

 The observed spin-down \textit{$\dot{P}_{\textrm{obs}}$} is comprised of a combination of the intrinsic spin-down of the pulsar \textit{$\dot{P}_{int}$} and several external accelerations, such as the Shklovskii effect (a$_{\textrm{PM}}$, i.e.~the transverse Doppler effect from the pulsar's proper motion) \citep{shk70}, the cluster potential acceleration (a$_{\textrm{GC}}$)\citep{phi93}, the galactic potential acceleration (a$_{\textrm{G}}$)\cite[e.g.~][]{nic95}, and acceleration due to nearby objects (a$_{\textrm{NN}}$) \citep{dai23}.